ahwayakchih/openshift-nodebb/README.markdown

 ### 5. Add OpenShift-NodeBB repository

-This will allow to import patches and action_hooks needed to use NodeBB on OpenShift without worrying too much about dynamic IP and/or port number changes or files uploaded by users disappearing.
+This will allow to import patches and action_hooks needed to use NodeBB without worrying too much about dynamic IP and/or port number changes or files uploaded by users disappearing.

 ```sh
 git remote add openshift -m master https://github.com/ahwayakchih/openshift-nodebb.git
 ```

-### 6. Import OpenShift-NodeBB patches
+### 6. Import OpenShift-NodeBB

+This will import scripts and patches mentioned above.

 ```sh
 git pull --no-edit -s recursive -X theirs openshift master